Neeshad V. Shafi

-Neeshad V. Shafi is a Qatar based climate advocate and environmental activist.
-He is the Co-Founder of the Arab Youth Climate Movement Qatar, a movement working on creating climate change awareness and policies in Qatar.
-Neeshad’s work includes mainstreaming climate change issues, youth advocacy and grassroots work in Qatar.
-He is currently the Executive Director at the Arab Youth Climate Movement Qatar and also a Non-Resident Fellow at Middle East Institute (MEI).
+Neeshad V. Shafi is a Qatar-based climate advocate and environmental activist.
+He is the co-founder of the Arab Youth Climate Movement Qatar, a movement working on creating climate change awareness and policies in Qatar.
+Neeshad's work includes mainstreaming climate change issues, youth advocacy and grassroots work in Qatar.
+He is currently the executive director at the Arab Youth Climate Movement Qatar and also a Non-Resident Fellow at Middle East Institute (MEI).

 Career

-Neeshad, pursued his masters in Energy and Environmental Engineering from VIT University.
-His Master thesis was based on “Modeling Regional Impact of Meteorological Parameters over Different Sectors in Climate Change Scenario in India".
+Neeshad, pursued his master's degree in Energy and Environmental Engineering from VIT University.
+His Master thesis was based on "Modeling Regional Impact of Meteorological Parameters over Different Sectors in Climate Change Scenario in India".
 After attending the United Nations Climate Change Summit COP-21 in Paris he focused on working to ensure active participation of the Arab youth from the Global South, in the Global Climate movement.
 He was voted as the "Worlds 100 most influential people in climate policy" in 2019 by Apolitical.
 Few of the international summits and youth summits that he is actively participating in are - United Nations Framework Convention on Climate Change (UNFCCC), Conference of Parties COP 21, COP22, COP23, COP24, COP26 World Economic Forum (WEF) Davos 2019, Negotiations at Conferences of Parties, World Economic Forum Middle East (2019), Global Landscapes Forum Bonn (2019), UN Youth Climate Summit 2019 and UN Youth Climate Summit (2020).

 Neeshad is a TEDx Speaker and Agenda Contributor for the World Economic Forum.
-In 2019 he was named in the "The World's 100 Most Influential People In Climate Policy".
+In 2019 he was named in "The World's 100 Most Influential People In Climate Policy".

 Climate Activism

 Neeshad grew up in Qatar where his family lives now.
 He became involved in climate activism during his Masters's Degree programme at VIT University where he got the first understanding of Climate change issues and the science behind environmental changes as a part of his research work.
-Following his graduation, Neeshad’ took up the work to mainstreaming climate change issues across various sectors and at multiple scales from local in Qatar to Regional in Middle East Countries.
+Following his graduation, Neeshad' took up the work to mainstreaming climate change issues across various sectors and at multiple scales from local in Qatar to Regional in Middle East Countries.
 He co-founded the Arab Youth Climate Movement Qatar, a youth-led grassroots, non-profit and independent association in the State of Qatar.
 His work has supported various NGOs, private sectors, governments and multinational agencies in taking evidence-based decisions and delivering impact on the ground.